 The easiest way to add weed to your coffee is with Pantry’s keto bites, especially if you’re on the keto diet and need to remain compliant!
 Just drop one (or two, if you’re crazy) in your cup and let it melt for a keto-approved, chocolatey coffee.
 That’s it!
 No additional prep work required.

-The keto bites crafted with simple, yet high-quality ingredients like: cocoa butter, cacao powder, and coconut sugar.
+The keto bites are crafted with simple, yet high-quality ingredients like cocoa butter, cacao powder, and coconut sugar.
 They have less than a gram of sugar per piece, so you won’t experience an after-coffee crash and they’re compliant with virtually any diet.
 Here’s a bulletproof coffee recipe we modified to include our keto bites: